Caoimhinv/-pands-problem-sheet/README.md

 ### Process
 There were two separate challenges in this task - coming up with a theoretical solution to the brief, and then putting that in code.
 Newton's Method relies on the user guessing a number close to where they thought the square root lay, and then a few reiterations of the formula would narrow it down.
 There was no mention of a second user input request in the brief so I had to come with a workaround.
-I decided to use the random uniform module to choose a random floating point number between 1 and the user's inputted number, and then just using enough iterations to narrow it down.
+I decided to use the **random.uniform()** module to choose a random floating point number between 1 and the user's inputted number, and then just using enough iterations to narrow it down.
 For the example given of 14.5, a few iterations would suffice, but for more extreme numbers a lot of iterations would be needed.
-So using a while loop I settled on 100 iterations which seemed to cater for any number I could think of within reason!
+So using a **while** loop I settled on 100 iterations which seemed to cater for any number I could think of within reason!
 This could obviously be increased if really necessary.
-I created a list within the function to store the results, although it's only the last item in the list I actually need.
+The results are stored in a **list** within the function.
+When the function **sqrt()** is called we only need the last entry in the list which we **round()** to 1 decimal place as seems implied in the brief.

 ### Code